SwissDataScienceCenter/renku/docs/upgrading_renku.rst

 -----------------------------------------

 Note: This section is for upgrading the version of ``renku`` CLI installed into the Interactive Environments on RenkuLab for your project.
-See upgrading_local_ for upgrading your local machine's version of ``renku``.
+See :ref:`upgrading_local` for upgrading your local machine's version of ``renku``.

 When we release a new version of ``renku``, the CLI, you do have to make some